parsleyhealth/recruiting/README.md

 I would like you to create a **multi-step** patient ingest form that gathers the following data.
 Please use your best judgement on what sorts of questions to ask.

 * Demographic data: name, email, address, birthdate, etc.
-* Medical history: check boxes, freeform fields.
+* Medical history information: family history, medications, diseases, allergies.
 * Acceptance of a contract (lorem ipsum text is fine).
-* Several “screens” should be used to organize the information, with no full page reload between them.
+* Several steps should be used to organize the information, with no full page reload between them.
+* The current step and its place in the series of steps, should be indicated.

 Then, finishing up: